St John's, Worcester: The University

 The University of Worcester was granted University status in 2005.
 Its original campus, based on the west side of the River Severn, is named St John's Campus.
-It is likely this is due to its close proximity to the St John's area.
-The University has many facilities including two full size astro turf pitches for hockey and football.
+This is likely due to its proximity to the St John's area.
+The University has many facilities including two full-size astro turf pitches for hockey and football.
 It has around 18,000 alumni which range from undergraduate students to post-graduate students.
-Its first class science facilities, specifically the Darwin Building, are "cementing the University's status as one of the best learning environments in the UK."
+Its first-class science facilities, specifically the Darwin Building, are "cementing the University's status as one of the best learning environments in the UK."
 Perhaps the University's largest expansion came in 2010 when they opened their Business school in the centre of the city.
 The school is situated in a Georgian building, formerly the city hospital, where the British Medical Association was founded.
 Next door to this £100m investment is the Hive which is Europe's first University and Public library.
 It was opened by the Queen in 2012.